PSHE

 IMPLEMENTATION

 At Latchford St James we ensure that PSHE is taught at least weekly as we believe it is a vital part of our curriculum.
-As well as following the HeartSmart scheme there will be occasions when teachers deliver extra PSHE lessons from matters that have arisen.
+As well as following the Jigsaw scheme there will be occasions when teachers deliver extra PSHE lessons from matters that have arisen.
 PSHE also forms an integral part of school assemblies where children’s spiritual, moral, social and cultural curiosity is stimulated, challenged and nurtured.
 Specific themed weeks linked to PSHE, such as Anti-Bullying Week, have a high profile in school.
 Children are taught about keeping themselves safe, including lessons on e-safety and stranger danger.

 IMPACT